kartiki0506/ZenTime/README.md

 your personal time as well, ensuring that your day has a free slot to yourself which you can use for personal purpose or devoting this time to family.
-The application has 3 key views – Dashboard, Editor, and Analysis- enabling users to visualize their routine.
+The application has 3 key tabs – Dashboard, Editor, and Analysis- enabling users to visualize their routine.
 The graph helps user to analyze their life routines and change it accordingly.
 Data is stored locally in JSON format, allowing persistent storage of schedules across